gwegayhu/Open-Source-EDTech-Courseware-/respect-datalayer-repository/README.md

 The server (whether it is a top level server or peer) SHOULD add an X-Consistent-Through header (as used in [xAPI](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Communication.md#requirements-4)).
-If a client has received a response with X-Consistent-Through it can then use this as a parameter for the next response by either a) adding it to a query parameter where supported by an API (e.g. xAPI statements resource) or b) adding an X-Stored-Since header where supported by an API (e.g. RESPECT extensions).
+If a client has received a response with X-Consistent-Through it can then use this as a parameter for the next response adding it to a query parameter where supported by an API (e.g. xAPI statements resource).
 > with a value of the timestamp for which all Statements that have or will have a "stored" property before that time are known with reasonable certainty to be available for retrieval

 Where a server or API does not support or recognize the difference between a stored time and a